Clarice Smith Distinguished Lectures in American Art

-Can't make it to the museum?
-The Clarice Smith Distinguished Lectures in American Art are all web cast live, so you can watch from afar.
-Visit this page a few minutes before each lecture begins and click on the speaker's name above so you don't miss a thing!
+Can’t make it to the museum?
+The Clarice Smith Distinguished Lectures in American Art are all webcast live, so you can watch from afar.
+Visit the museum’s Webcasts page a few minutes before the lecture begins and click on the speaker’s name so you don’t miss a thing!

 - Artist Teresita Fernández, 2013

 - Scholar Kevin Salatino, 2012